MasteryEducation/CPAExamsMastery.com/content/far/4/21/3/index.md

 These resources can provide additional clarity on how tax law interplay and technical accounting standards come together in uncertain tax positions.

-## Quiz on Uncertain Tax Positions and Disclosures
+## Quiz: Uncertain Tax Positions and Disclosures

 {{< quizdown >}}